sherlockq/gatsby-blogsite/src/markdown-pages/record-of-a-docker-connection-issue-debugging.md

 necessary, iptables-save seems like saving it automatically
 - Restart to confirm.

 And the docker couldn't start up after that.
-But it's another story.....  :facepalm: <-- TODO: I'll fix the emoji later
+But it's another story.....  :dizzy_face: